Palisades Fire Before and After

 Sentinel-2 Capture from January 7, 2025.
 Smoke can be clearly seen near the Pacific Palisades neighborhood.
 Image Metadata

-Captures from Umbra (SAR, left) and Maxar covering portions of the areas affected by the Palisades Fire.
-Umbra Metadata
+Captures from Umbra on January 8th (SAR, left) and Maxar on January 10th covering portions of the Palisades Fire.
+Umbra Metadata Maxar Metadata

 Additionally, with the SAR image, you can see that the projection is slightly off, potentially due to the slant effect of the SAR method.
 This is my first time working with SAR data, so it’s not clear if the shift can be corrected with information from the metadata or if this is a limitation of the data itself.
 More information on Umbra deliverables can be found in the Canopy Documentation.